dogplate/SDND_Traffic_Sign_Classifier/README.md

 ![alt text](./examples/3_barh2.png)

 All the images were normalized so that the data has a mean of zero and equal variance.
 This helps the model converge faster.
-Since there was an uneven distribution of the number of images for each class as shown in the histogram of the training set images, I added augmented images for some classes such that the minimum number of images in each class is 1200 images.
-For the augmented images, I applied a transform function which 10 degrees rotates and moves the input image.
+Since there was an uneven distribution of the number of images for each class as shown in the histogram of the training set images, I added augmented images for some classes such that the number of images in each class is less than 1200 images.
+For the augmented images, I applied a transform function which 10 degrees rotates and moves 3 pixles the input image.
 The total number of training images before & after augmentation were 34799 & 55860 respectively.

 #### Train and test a model